UplandsDynamic/simple-photo-management/README.md

 ## Installation & usage (on Linux systems)

+__Note: These are basic instructions to install and run the app for demonstration purposes only and do not provide for a secure installation, such as would be required if the app was publicly available.
+Steps should be taken to harden the environment if using in production, such as applying suitable file & directory permissions; serving over a TLS connection; and running the Docker containers as a user other than root.__

 To use the Docker images orchestrated with docker-compose:

 - Create your app root directory & clone the repository into it: